 Aitor Karanka (Vitoria, Spain, 18 September 1973), one of Spain's brightest coaching talents, is the manager of Nottingham Forest.
 He played an instrumental role in securing Middlesbrough's return to the Premier League ahead of the 2016/17 season and previously coached the Spanish national team's youth sides and was assistant to José Mourinho at Real Madrid.
 During his playing days, Aitor turned out for Athletic Club and Los Blancos, with whom he lifted the Champions League in 2000.

 Laureano Bisan Etamé-Mayer (Kribi, Cameroon, 19th January 1977).
 Lauren played as right-back for Arsenal's record-breaking Invincibles side.
 He lifted the African Cup of Nations twice with Cameroon and won a gold medal at the Sydney 2000 Olympic Games.
 He is currently an Arsenal ambassador and works as a commentator.

 Pako Ayestarán Barandiarán (Beasáin, Gipuzkoa, Spain; 5 February 1963) is a coach with extraordinary tactical knowledge who boasts a lengthy and successful track record after having managed several clubs.
 He guided Maccabi Tel Aviv to their first-ever domestic treble and lifted the Champions League with Liverpool, whilst also having enjoyed spells at the helms of Las Palmas, Valencia, Estudiantes Tecos and Santos Laguna.
 In May 2018, Pako was appointed manager of Pachuca, the oldest club in Mexican football.

 Miguel Layún (Córdoba, Mexico, 25 June 1988) is one of the best Mexican footballers of his generation.
 Currently at Villarreal after having spent time at Sevilla on loan from Porto, he boasts strong experience in the European game after having also turned out for Watford and Atalanta.
-In homeland he played for Veracruz and Club América, with whom he twice tasted Liga MX glory.
+In his homeland he played for Veracruz and Club América, with whom he twice tasted Liga MX glory.
 A Mexican international, he represented El Tri at the 2018 Russia World Cup and the tournament's 2014 edition in Brazil.
 He was also a member of the Mexico squad at the 2013 and 2015 editions of the CONCACAF Gold Cup, claiming a winners' medal in the latter tournament.